grafana/grafana/docs/sources/developers/plugins/migration-guide/v9.x-v10.x/_index.md

 ---
-title: Migrate plugins from Grafana 9.x to 10.x
+title: Migrate plugins from Grafana version 9.x to 10.x
 menuTitle: v9.x to v10.x
 description: Guide for migrating plugins from Grafana v9.x to v10.x
 keywords: